Will Hike For Salami

 Standing.
 Heat.
 Exercise.
 Stairs.
 Stress.
 Traveling.
 Pressure changes.

-And what treats POTS?
+And you know what treats POTS?!

 Salt.
 Water.
 Electrolytes.
 Constant, steady intake of salty snacks to keep blood volume up.